+Have you ever WONDERed how the trainers train these dolphins?
 After all, it’s not like humans can speak dolphin, right?
 Plus, we live on land and dolphins live in the water.
 We’re very different creatures.
 So how do they do it?

 For example, the dolphin may first be rewarded for swimming through a hoop.
-Then the hoop is raised so it’s at the top of the water.
-Once the new goal is achieved, the dolphin is then only rewarded for the more advanced task.
+Then, the hoop and target are raised to the top of the water.
+Once the new goal is achieved, the dolphin is only rewarded for that task.

 Trainers also use whistles.
 A whistle tells the dolphin that it performed the desired behavior correctly.
-Performing the desired behavior correctly also earns the dolphin a reward.
+Performing the behavior correctly also earns the dolphin a reward.
 The reward can be food, a toy or special attention from the trainer.

 Rewarding an animal for a desired behavior is known as positive reinforcement.
 The reward reinforces the behavior desired.
 This makes the dolphin want to perform the behavior correctly every time.

 How about when a dolphin performs the trick incorrectly?
 When that happens, the trainer gives no response.
 Instead, they give the dolphin time to think about what went wrong.
 Animals are not punished for incorrect behavior.
 Instead, they just don’t get positive reinforcement.
 In this way, positive reinforcement becomes an even more powerful tool.

 Have you ever trained a dog or other pet?
 If so, this process might sound familiar.
 Most animals respond well to positive reinforcement.
 Do you enjoy teaching animals new tricks?
 Maybe you have a future as a professional trainer!